Viki-Robles/commentto/README.md

 # Getting Started

+### This is a firebase authentication in React with a sign up and login form.

 ### If you want to use Firebase with this project you have to create a project on firebase console.
 - Then create a ``.env`` file on the root of this app and add the keys that firebase gives you such as ``REACT_APP_FIREBASE_API_KEY="APIFPFGIEGIRIVGRVJR"``.